nspcc-dev/neofs-node/cmd/neofs-adm/docs/deploy.md

 income rate** to 0.

 As for **epoch duration**, consider consensus node block generation frequency.
-With default 15 sec per block, 240 blocks are going to be a 1-hour epoch.
+With default 15 seconds per block, 240 blocks are going to be a 1-hour epoch.

-For **max object size**, 67108864 (64MiB) or 134217728 (128MiB) should provide
+For **max object size**, 67108864 (64 MiB) or 134217728 (128 MiB) should provide
 good chunk distribution in most cases.

-With this config, generate wallets (private keys) of consensus / Alphabet nodes.
+With this config, generate wallets (private keys) of consensus nodes.
+The same wallets will be used for Alphabet nodes.
 Make sure, that dir for alphabet wallets already exists.

 ```
 $ neofs-adm -c foo.network.yml morph generate-alphabet --size 1